godwintrav/demo-credit/README.md

 ![Diagram](./docs/demo-credit-architecture.drawio.png)

-The `User` module handles every feature related to user and authentication like login and register.
+The `User` module handles every feature related to user and authentication like login, register and generating tokens.
 While the `Account` module handles everything related to an account like funding, withdrawal and transfers and the `Transactions` module handles everything related to a user transaction history.

-The main advantages and reasons for this design decision is with a modular architecture, scalabilty is easily implemented as if needed, specific modules can be extracted and transitioned into microservices without a complete rewrite of the application.
+The main advantages and reasons for this design decision is with a modular architecture we can easily achieve scalabilty if needed as specific modules can be extracted and transitioned into microservices without a complete rewrite of the application.
+Also it's a lot more easier to maintain as one can focus on which module do changes need to be made without being bothered about the others.

 ## Database